Joe McHugh (announcer): Early life and education

-Early career
+Career

 When he was 16 years old, McHugh went into vaudeville.
 He performed across the United States as a comedian and an emcee.
 After vaudeville, McHugh worked as an entertainment promoter in Lehigh Valley clubs.
 He was part owner of Club Rio, a nightclub located in South Whitehall Township.
 He also worked as a sales associate for Roy Eichelberger Roofing and Siding in Allentown until 1976.
-McHugh was married to Barbara M. Gorman.
-They had one daughter, also named Barbara.
-During World War II, McHugh served in the United States Army.
+During World War II, McHugh served in the U.S. Army.

 Ring announcing

 By 1929, McHugh was a licensed ring announcer.
-He announced boxing and wrestling matches primarily in the Allentown area during the city's heyday as a fight town as well as other arenas along the east coast.
+He announced boxing and wrestling matches primarily in Allentown and the surrounding Lehigh Valley area during the region's heyday as a fight town.
+He was a ring announcer at other East Coast arenas.
 He announced fights featuring a number of notable boxers, including Rocky Marciano, Larry Holmes, Muhammad Ali, and Jack Sharkey.
 In 1977, Sports Illustrated described McHugh as a "Living Legend of the Ring".

 In 1964, McHugh began announcing World Wide Wrestling Federation matches in Allentown.
-In 1977, the WWWF (later known as the WWF) began holding television tapings at the Allentown Fairgrounds's Agricultural Hall, which gave McHugh nationwide exposure.
-The WWF stopped taping in Allentown in 1984, but McHugh continued to announce regional wrestling shows until his death on January 31, 1993.
+In 1977, the WWWF, later renamed the WWF, began holding television tapings at the Allentown Fairgrounds's Agricultural Hall, which gave McHugh national exposure.
 He would sometimes get applauded when he wrapped up his introductory spiel identifying various persons involved in the proceedings by saying "And my name is Joooooooooe McHugh!"
+WWF stopped taping in Allentown in 1984, but McHugh continued to announce regional wrestling shows until his death on January 31, 1993.

+Personal life

+McHugh was married to Barbara M. Gorman.
+They had one daughter, also named Barbara.